luqmansen/luqmansen.github.io/content/posts/Enjoy The Process.md

 Up until today, it's finally just clicked for me.
 Early on when I read the Rust book?
 It was all just hand-waving.
 Now the intuition just clicked for me, after these many weeks.

-Now that I think about it, it was also like this when I was learning about programming language interface (eg: java, golang, etc).
+Now that I think about it, it was also like this when I was learning about the concept of `interface` (eg: java, golang).
 At that time, it was something that I just cannot understand exactly what's the point.
 Now, everything just clicked.

 And today, I also start reading a book by Andy Groove "How Query Engines Work".
 Got a few pages in the beginning and then i stopped and it got me another thinking: "How can people understand all of these stuff?".